- Also in this section:

 Grandparent’s Rights.
 Every family is different and the dynamics can change particularly during difficult times.
 We are here to provide help and support.
 We will advise you of the your options and guide you through matters.
 As grandparents do not have the same rights as a child’s parents.
 However, you do have an interest in the life of your grandchild which means you may be able to raise a court action if you are being prevented from your grandchild’s life without adequate reason.
 The Court will look at all of the circumstances and background but will ultimately decided based upon the best interests of the child.

-Click on the link to download a PDF leaflet on Child Law.
+Click on this link to download a PDF leaflet on Child Law.